agwadan/ello-assignment/README.md

 ## Prerequisites

-Before running this application, make sure you have the following installed:
+Before running this application, it is important to have the following installed:

 - Node.js (v14 or later)
 - npm or Yarn

 ## Getting Started

-Follow these steps to set up and run the project:
+Follow these steps to set up and run the frontend of the project:

 Clone the repository:

 `git clone https://github.com/agwadan/ello-assignment.git`
-`cd ello-assignment`
+`cd ello-assignment/frontend`

 Install dependencies: